Towards Deep Active Learning in Avian Bioacoustics: Experiments

 \section{Experiments}

 {\textbf{Setup.}} We employ Google's Perch as the pre-trained feature extractor with a feature dimensionality of $D=1280$, following \citet{ghani2023}.
 Each iteration of the \gls*{al} cycle involves initializing and training the last DNN layer for 200 epochs using the Rectified Adam optimizer~\cite{liu2019radam} (batch size: 128, learning rate: 0.05, weight decay: 0.0001) with a cosine annealing scheduler~\cite{huseljic2024fast}.
 The hyperparameters are empirically determined with convergence on random train samples as done in~\cite{huseljic2023role}.
-We utilize the HSN dataset~\cite{sierra_nevada_stefan_kahl_2022_7050014} from \texttt{BirdSet}~\cite{rauch2024birdset}, consisting of $5,280$ 5-second soundscape segments from the initial three days of recordings for our unlabeled pool, and $6,720$ segments from the last two days for testing.
+We utilize the HSN dataset~\cite{sierra_nevada_stefan_kahl_2022_7050014} from \texttt{BirdSet}~\cite{rauch2024birdset}, consisting of $5,280$ 5-second soundscape segments from the initial three days of recordings for our unlabeled pool.
+Thus, we simulate practical deployment scenario where we initially collect data from various recording sites that we want to quickly adapt the model to and reduce annotation effort.
+Subsequently, we utilize $6,720$ segments from the last two days for testing model performance.
 Initially, $10$ instances are selected randomly, followed by 50 iterations of $b{=}10$ acquisitions each, totaling a budget of ${B}{=}510$.
 We benchmark against \texttt{Random} acquisitions and use \texttt{Typiclust}~\cite{hacohen2022typiclust} and \texttt{Badge}\cite{ash2020BADE} as diversity-based and hybrid strategies, respectively.
 As an uncertainty-based strategy, we employ the mean \textsc{Entropy} of all binary predictions.
-The effectiveness of each strategy is assessed by analyzing the learning curves through a collection of threshold-free metrics~\cite{rauch2024birdset}: T1-Acc., class-based mean average precision (cmAP), and area under the receiver operating characteristic curve (AUROC).
+The effectiveness of each strategy is assessed by analyzing the learning curves through a collection of threshold-free metrics~\cite{rauch2024birdset}: T1-accuracy, class-based mean average precision (cmAP), and area under the receiver operating characteristic curve (AUROC).
 The metrics are computed on the test dataset post-training in each cycle, with learning curve improvements averaged over ten repetitions for consistency.